valentindimov/BassToonVPN/README.md

     ./basstoonvpn.sh user@remote.server.ip.address add <mode: qr/text>
     ```
     Depending on the `mode` argument, the WireGuard config file for the new client is printed as text or as a scannable QR code to the terminal.
+    Keep in mind that the tool does not save these config files anywhere - if you clear your terminal without copying the configuration into your WireGuard client, it is lost.
 - To uninstall the VPN from a remote server, evicting all clients and shutting down the VPN:
     ```bash
     ./basstoonvpn.sh user@remote.server.ip.address reset